Dollaking/angular-flask-muckaround/README.md

 - python3
 - python3-venv
-- python3-flask
 - mongodb
+- Mongo Compass (optional)

 For all others see `requirements.txt`

 ## Setup

 To run this locally you will need to have a running version of MongoDB as well as the required Python packages.
+These can be installed using pip from within the virtual environment (see below).

 ### Setting up a virtual Environment

 A virtual environment allows us to keep all our required packages within our project.
 We then add the packages to our `.gitignore`.
 This stops our project from vommitting all over our system and leaving redundant packages once the project is finished.
-If you don't care, just run `pip3 install -r requirements.txt`
+If you don't care, just run `pip3 install -r requirements.txt` and remember to update it manually whenever you add something new.

 #### Creating the virtual environment

-From root directory:
+From root directory of our project:

 Create the python virtual environment directory (ignored in `.gitignore`):